High-Precision Amplitude-Modulated Continuous-Wave Lunar Laser Ranging: Conclusions

-We also quantified the benefits of differential AM--CW LLR between nearby CCRs.
-For separations $\theta \lesssim 0.1^\circ$ and a 1--2~s toggling cadence, common--mode station and atmospheric terms cancel strongly in both range and range--rate.
-With the same photon budgets, the remaining contributions from shot noise and differential turbulence can be held at the tens--of--micrometers level, leading to $\sigma_{\Delta R_{2\mathrm{w}}} \sim 20$--$50~\mu$m and $\sigma_{\Delta v_r} \sim \mathrm{few}\times (0.1$--$1)~\mu\mathrm{m\,s^{-1}}$ on $T \sim 10^2$--$10^3$~s windows.
-These differential observables are the cleanest from the standpoint of station systematics and provide powerful constraints on the spatial structure of the lunar tidal response and local interior properties.
+We also quantified the benefits and limits of differential AM--CW LLR between nearby CCRs.
+Differential operation suppresses common-mode station and atmospheric terms, but it cannot suppress the independent photon noise from the two reflector returns.
+For equal links, \(\sigma_{\Delta R,\rm shot}=\sqrt{2}\,\sigma_{R,\rm shot}\); consequently, nominal Case~B photon rates imply a \(43\)--\(78~\mu\mathrm{m}\) differential photon floor at \(T=100~\mathrm{s}\) before atmosphere and instrument terms are added.
+Including representative differential atmosphere and instrument allocations gives a robust Case~B differential range band of \(\sim45\)--\(90~\mu\mathrm{m}\), while photon-rich excellent-seeing operation gives \(\sim35\)--\(60~\mu\mathrm{m}\).
+The \(20~\mu\mathrm{m}\) level is a stretch target requiring higher detected flux, longer integration, or both.

-The covariance decomposition $C_{ij}(T)$ is translated into concrete implementation gates on the station hardware and concept of operations.
-A hydrogen maser (or equivalent ultra--stable reference) keeps the oscillator contribution at the few--micrometer level in range and well below $1~\mu\mathrm{m\,s^{-1}}$ in range--rate.
-Internal referencing through a short metrology path removes most optical and RF bench drift, with the residual instrumental variance allocated at the $\sim 40~\mu\mathrm{m}$ level.
-Site selection, elevation cuts, and turbulence monitoring bound the atmospheric term in the scalar budget, while multi--tone synthetic wavelengths and strict AM--to--PM constraints limit coherent nonlinear biases to $\lesssim 25~\mu\mathrm{m}$.
-Together, these implementation gates define a realistic path from an initial $\sim 0.2$--$0.5$~mm regime to a mature $\sim 0.05$--$0.10$~mm regime in single--station two--way range.
+The covariance decomposition \(C_{ij}(T)\) is translated into concrete implementation gates on station hardware and operations.
+A hydrogen maser or equivalent ultra-stable reference keeps the oscillator contribution at the few-micrometer level in range and well below \(1~\mu\mathrm{m\,s^{-1}}\) in range-rate.
+Internal referencing through a short metrology path removes most optical and RF bench drift, but the residual must be demonstrated through the instrument PSD and Allan-deviation requirements of Eqs.~\eqref{eq:inst-psd-range}--\eqref{eq:instrbudget}.
+Site selection, elevation cuts, and turbulence monitoring bound the atmospheric term, while multi-tone synthetic wavelengths and strict AM-to-PM constraints limit coherent nonlinear biases.

-From a science perspective, sub--0.1~mm absolute range and tens--of--$\mu$m differential range substantially extend the reach of LLR.
-For very low--frequency gravitational waves, the simple estimate $h_{\min} \sim {2\sigma_R}/{L_{\mathrm{EM}}}$ implies a per--normal--point strain sensitivity $h_{\min} \sim 5\times 10^{-13}$ at $\sigma_R \simeq 0.1$~mm, with further gains from coherent integration in the $\mu$Hz band.
-Comparable improvements apply to tests of the weak equivalence principle, possible variations of $G$, and post--Newtonian parameters, as well as to constraints on lunar Love numbers, tidal $Q$, and the size and state of the lunar core.
-Differential AM--CW LLR between multiple next--gen CCRs is particularly well--matched to detecting small shifts in libration amplitudes, precession, and local tidal deformation that encode the deep lunar interior.